Peter-DeVries/Beating-Human-Benchmark/Typing/README.md

-TO BE DONE

-(Supports Mac and Windows) - Don't add this just adding this, so I can test git commits on my Mac.

-No editing needed.

-Libraries used:
+Libraries required:
 - selenium
 - bs4 (BeautifulSoup4)
 - pyautogui

+Typing.py opens human benchmark's typing test in a Selenium window, allowing it to scrape the required text and enter it fast a few seconds later.